MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/publish-content-editing-engine.md

 ||

 >[!Note]
 > When in Full Screen Mode, the **Save** and **Cancel All Changes** buttons will not be available.
-To save or cancel, click the **Toggle Full Screen Mode** button to return to the regular mode where the buttons are available.
+To save or cancel, select **Toggle Full Screen Mode** to return to the regular mode where the buttons are available.

 ## Create a link

-From within the content editor, select the text to make a hyperlink for and click the **Insert/Edit Link** button.
-Enter the properties for the hyperlink and click the **Insert** button.
-Click the **Save** button in the content editor toolbar to save the change.
+From within the content editor, select the text to make a hyperlink for and select **Insert/Edit Link**.
+Enter the properties for the hyperlink and select **Insert**.
+Select **Save** in the content editor toolbar to save the change.

 ### Link properties and commands